Siphon880gh/devbrain/Enterprise - Cache Control, SEO, Payment Systems/SEO/SEO Essentials for Vite and Heroku - Auto-Generating Sitemap and Serving robots.txt.md

 To improve SEO for your Vite-powered site, you’ll want to generate a fresh `sitemap.xml` every time you build your app and correctly serve it along with a `robots.txt` file from the root of your deployed domain (e.g., `https://yourapp.herokuapp.com/sitemap.xml`).

-This guide assumes you're deploying a Vite app to Heroku, but the core setup can be adapted for any platform.
+This guide assumes you're deploying a Vite app to Heroku, and that you do not have a domain name yet, but the core setup can be adapted for any platform.

+If you DO own a domain and you intend for google to list your domain address rather than a herokuapp.com space url, then adjust the steps as follow:
+- robots.txt will point to sitemap at your domain rather than herokuapp.com
+- when testing that you can visit sitemap.xml and robots.txt directly, you visit domain.com/sitemap.xml and domain.com/robots.txt

 ---